scrtlabs/discovery-documentation/docs/index.md

 ﻿# What is Enigma? 🤔
 Enigma is a decentralized network that enables **Secret Contracts**.
 This means you can create decentralized applications with end-to-end data privacy and strong correctness guarantees.

- - Data inputs, and outputs are encrypted throughout-- even the nodes running the computation **can't see the data**.
+ - Data inputs, and outputs are encrypted throughout.
+Even the nodes running the computation **can't see the data**.
  - Enigma is **Ethereum compatible**.
 Secret Contracts can call any function inside a smart contract on Ethereum.

+**Ready to dive in?**

+Get started quickly with our Quick Start guide
+Build your first secret contract
+Check out a list of contract ideas

+## Overview 👁️
+[insert diagram here]
+This diagram illustrates how data flows in an Enigma-based application.

+### Data Flow

+ 1. A secret contract function call is considered a single private computation or [task](http://enigma.co/protocol-discovery/glossary.html#task).
+Secret contracts are registered at deployment on the Enigma Contract (on Ethereum), which the Enigma network watches for new tasks.
+ 2. These tasks are initiated (and paid for) by the end users of Ethereum dApps and are then offloaded from Ethereum into the Enigma network for computation.
+ 3. The Enigma network then selects a [worker node](http://enigma.co/protocol-discovery/glossary.html#worker) to execute the given task in a modified Web Assembly interpreter (WASMI) running inside a Trusted Execution Environment (TEE) using Intel Software Guard Extensions (SGX) technology (also known as an [enclave](http://enigma.co/protocol-discovery/glossary.html#enclave)).
+ 4. After computing a task, a cryptographic proof of the completed task is recorded, and eventually verified, on the Ethereum network.

+## Enigma and Ethereum

 Enigma and Ethereum work together, and separate computation and storage from consensus.

-## Enigma: Compute and Storage Layer
+### Enigma: Compute and Storage Layer

  - **Secret Contract Engine**: Executes computations.
  - **Peer-to-peer Network**: Propagates messages in the Enigma network.